slabgorb/fantasy-language-maker/README.md

 ```

 You can get additional corpora from Project Gutenberg - download the 'utf-8' version.
 I recommend removing the Gutenberg headers and footers before running the program on it.

+Improvements over the original:
+* related words like "elf" and "elfish" should render words that look like they are related
+* uses nlp to intelligently detect verb prefixes and noun prefixes and suffixes
+* A better dictionary file: words_alpha.txt (from https://github.com/dwyl/english-words)

 Limitations: I assume an english language dictionary so that I can add some advanced features that take into account word prefixes and suffixes.